MelissaData/GlobalAddressObject-Python3-Linux/README.md

 #### Different ways to get data file(s)
 1. Using Melissa Updater
 	- It will handle all of the data download/path and .so file(s) for you.
-2. If you already have the latest DQS Release (ZIP), you can find the data file(s) and .so file(s) in there
+2. If you already have the latest Release (ZIP), you can find the data file(s) and .so file(s) in there
 	- Use the location of where you copied/installed the data and update the "DataPath" variable in the bash script.
 	- Copy all the .so file(s) mentioned above into the `MelissaGlobalAddressObjectLinuxPython3` project folder.